mohammadrezaNedaei/bicycleMan/README.md

 ## Introduction

 This project is a symbolic demonstration of a cyclist's journey from Kukh village in West Azerbaijan Province to Gwadar port in Sistan and Baluchestan Province, Iran.
 The cyclist aims to minimize the total trip cost, which includes wear and tear costs per kilometer and accommodation costs at various stops.

+## how to use

+you can run the cpp file in the folder <br /> change the data you can make changes in "in.txt"